articles

 1. When is Passover?

 • The date of Passover changes each year because Jewish holidays follow the Jewish calendar.
-Passover is always in the spring typically during the months of March or April and lasts for eight days, beginning and ending at sundown - this year Passover is April 5-13, 2023.
+Passover is always in the spring typically during the months of March or April and lasts for eight days, beginning and ending at sundown on the 15th day of the Hebrew month of Nisan.

 2. What is the story of Passover?